Stuk/jszip/documentation/upgrade_guide.md

 * The packaging changed : instead of loading jszip.js, jszip-load.js,
   jszip-inflate.js, jszip-deflate.js, just include dist/jszip.js or
   dist/jszip.min.js.
+  For AMD loader users : JSZip now registers itself.
+You just have to put the file at the right place or configure your loader.

 ### From 1.x to 2.x